A discrepancy result for Hilbert modular forms: Introduction

-The constants $b_1$ and $b_{m,I}$ come from certain test functions with suitable analytic properties, which approximate the characteristic function of the interval $I$.
-One then uses the Eichler-Selberg trace formula to obtain estimates for $\sum_{f \in \mathcal F_k(N)} \kappa_f(p^m)$ and $G(m)$.
-Finally, we choose a value of $M$ to obtain an optimal bound for the right hand side of \ref{Erdos-Turan}.
-This technique works for all positive integers $N$, and gives us the estimates in \eqref{error-Hecke} and \eqref{error-Hecke-nf}.
-In recent work, Sarnak and Zubrilina \cite{SZ} give improved uniform estimates for $D(\mu_{2,N}^*,\mu_p)$ with the help of a new technique which involves the use of the Petersson trace formula.
+where $b_1$ and $b_{m,I}$ are positive constants derived from the above test functions, and $G(m)$ depends on the sum $\sum_{f \in \mathcal F_k(N)} \kappa_f(p^m)$, which is $\mathrm{Tr}\left(\frac{T_{p^m}}{{p^m}^{(k-1)/2}}\right)$.
+We choose a value of $M$ to obtain an optimal bound for the right hand side of \eqref{Erdos-Turan}.
+This technique works for all positive integers $N$ (coprime to $p$), and gives us the discrepancy bounds \eqref{error-Hecke} and \eqref{error-Hecke-nf}, where the implied constants are absolute and effectively computable.
+However, this method faces a barrier: the Eichler-Selberg trace-formula estimates for the sum $\sum_{f \in \mathcal F_k(N)} \kappa_f(p^m)$, when applied to \eqref{Erdos-Turan}, generate a non-trivial bound only for choices of $M$ such that $p^M \ll (kN)^c$ for some $0 < c < 2/3 $.

+The application of the Petersson trace formula for the study of discrepancies has been explored in \cite{JS} and \cite{SZ}.
+This formula evaluates the harmonic sums